isovalent/ebpf-docs/docs/ebpf-library/libbpf/ebpf/bpf_repeat.md

 [:octicons-tag-24: v1.2.0](https://github.com/libbpf/libbpf/releases/tag/v1.2.0)

-The `bpf_repeat` macro is used it easier to write a loop that repeats X times using open coded iterators.
+The `bpf_repeat` macro makes it easier to write a loop that repeats X times using open coded iterators.

 ## Definition